General Data Protection Regulation (GDPR) & Privacy Policy

 Visiting my website may already mean you have made the decision to take the next step forward... so I would be very pleased to hear from you by phone or email and would be very happy to have an initial conversation or meet with you to explore whether we can work together and if I can offer the support and help you’re looking for.

-My counselling service is on an individual basis for adults and young adults (16+) and can be: on a personal, face to face basis at either Wantage or Chilton Village (including walk and talk therapy sessions from my home location); or by, video link, mobile or landline phone by mutual agreement.
+My counselling service is on an individual basis for adults (18+) and can be: on a personal face to face basis at either Chilton or Wantage (including walk and talk therapy sessions from my home location); or by, video link, mobile or landline phone by mutual agreement.

 ©GFC Counselling & Therapy is powered by WebHealer